tshepang/blog/content/computing/project of note: Sphinx.rst

-Sphinx__ is a tool that is used to generate documentation from reStructuredText__ markup language, and is mainly used in the Python ecosystem.
+Sphinx__ is a tool that is used to generate documentation from reStructuredText__ (rST) markup language, and is mainly used in the Python ecosystem.
 I honor it much for it is a really powerful system, and I have come to appreciate it a lot recently, with my work on documentation of software that falls under the Pylons project.